How to Debrief After Swinging With Your Partner (A Simple Framework)

 | Detail level | What you share |

-| Low | High-level summary, emotions, and any boundary issues. |
+| Low | High-level summary, emotions, and boundary issues. |

-| Medium | Key moments, safer-sex info, and what you want next time. |
+| Medium | Key moments, safer-sex info, and next-time wants. |

 Reconnection and aftercare: closing the loop so you feel secure again